 Where You Are Likely to Find Rat Tracks

 When it comes to discussing where you are likely to find rat tracks the real focus needs to be on where you are not likely to find them.
 You are not at all likely to find rat tracks on open areas or spaces in your home or business.
 Rats and many other types of rodents do not feel secure – at all – in open areas.

 Understanding this element of a rat’s nature, you are likely to find rat tracks in locations in your residence off the beaten path.
 This includes spaces like the attic or storage closets that are not often accessed.

 A key location in your home or business at which you are apt to find rat tracks if you have an infestation is along walls.
 When rats go out and about to forage, they will traverse along walls as a means of providing them a sense of security.

 Rat droppings and rat tracks can present a health hazard to you and other people in your home or business.
 Rat droppings and urine can carry dangerous pathogens, including bacteria or viruses that have the potential for causing illness, including serious disease.
 Remember, as discussed, rat tracks can contain urine.

 There are pathogens that can persist or live in rat droppings even after they dry.
 These include the hantavirus, a pathogen that can result in a very serious illness called hantavirus pulmonary syndrome.
 There is no cure or treatment for this condition.
 Rather, some people recover on their own.
 However, over 30 percent of individuals who contract this illness die.

-In summary, as a home or business owner you are wise to undertake regular inspections of your property with the specific intent of identifying any evidence of the existence of rats and other vermin.
-As noted, rat tracks can be a prime and even early evidence of the presence of these rodents in your home or business.
+In summary, as a home or business owner, you are wise to undertake regular inspections of your property with the specific intent of identifying any evidence of the existence of rats and other vermin.
+As noted, rat tracks can be prime and even early evidence of the presence of these rodents in your home or business.